creativeprogrammingatelier/apollo/README.md

-# Atelier-PMD
+# Apollo

-This project integrates a version of [PMD](https://pmd.github.io/) designed to work with the Processing language into the [Atelier](https://github.com/creativeprogrammingatelier/atelier) system.
+Apollo is a system for automatically assessing student's mastery of learning outcomes by looking at the code they write.
+This version of Apollo is built to assess Processing projects and the learning goals are adapted to the Creative Technology program at the University of Twente.
+Apollo integrates into [Atelier](https://github.com/creativeprogrammingatelier/atelier) to provide teachers and teaching assistants with direct feedback on uploaded programs.

+This project is based on [Atelier-PMD](https://github.com/creativeprogrammingatelier/atelier-PMD).
 The [PMD rules for Processing](https://github.com/ZITA4PDE/ProcessingPMD) used in this project are developed by Remco de Man and described in [this paper](https://doi.org/10.5220/0006701704200431).
 The conversion from Processing code to the Java code checked by PMD is written by Tim Blok for his [Zita](https://github.com/swordiemen/zita/) project, which is described in [this paper](http://purl.utwente.nl/essays/77948).

-Atelier-PMD provides two modes of operation: it accepts full projects, or single files.
-In normal use the full project mode is recommended, the single file mode is there as an historical artifact.
-The mode of operation is chosen when configuring the plugin in Atelier, where you can choose the webhooks to subscribe to.
-Choosing `submission` will send projects to Atelier-PMD as a single project, whereas `submission.file` sends all the files separately.
-Please note that enabling both webhooks results in a duplication of all comments made by Atelier-PMD.
+Apollo only supports the `submission` hook for Atelier.

 ## Configuration

 This project exposes a single API endpoint, namely a webhook to integrate with the Atelier system.
 To use the system, it needs to know about your instance of Atelier and this application has to be registered with Atelier as a plugin.

 Configuration of Atelier-PMD is done using a JSON configuration file, an example of which is located in the `config/` folder.
-The location of the configuration file is set using the `ATELIER_PMD_CONFIG` environment variable.
+The location of the configuration file is set using the `APOLLO_CONFIG` environment variable.
 This configuration file contains all information the system needs to run as a plugin for Atelier:

 - `atelierHost`: the url of your Atelier instance, without a trailing /
 - `atelierPluginUserID`: the user ID you get in Atelier once you have registered the system as a plugin
 - `webhookSecret`: a secret that Atelier will use to sign the webhook requests.
 Make sure that the value provided here is the same as the value configured in Atelier
 - `publicKey`: the public key of this application, used for initial authentication
 - `privateKey`: the private key corresponding with the public key
+- `storageLocation`: file path for storing information about processed submissions

 For each of these it is possible to get the values from an environment variable or a file on disk.
 To configure the host using an environment variable, use the following configuration: